Georgia Sex Offender Laws

 Penalties for Violation of O.C.G.A.
 16-12-100.2(d)

-Enticing a child online is a felony in Georgia, punishable by one to twenty five years’ imprisonment plus a fine of up to $25,000.
-If the child is between 14 to 15 years old, and the suspect isn’t greater than three years older than the kid, then the offense is punishable as an aggravated misdemeanor by up to twelve months in Georgia State Prison plus a fine of around $5,000.
+Enticing a child online is a felony in Georgia, punishable by one to twenty-five years’ imprisonment plus a fine of up to $25,000.
+Suppose the child is between 14 to 15 years old, and the suspect isn’t greater than three years older than the kid.
+In that case, the offense is punishable as an aggravated misdemeanor by up to twelve months in Georgia State Prison plus a fine of around $5,000.

-After release from prison, you would be required to to join the sexual offender registry.
+After release from prison, you would be required to join the national sexual offender registry.
 In addition to registration, a conviction would also lead to supervised release.
-If you were incarcerated and paroled, you would still have registration requirements and be closely monitored, with your criminal history being taken into account as your sex offender classification is assessed by the Board.
+If you were incarcerated and paroled, you would still have registration requirements and be closely monitored, with your criminal history being considered as the Board assesses your sex offender classification.

-Thus, if you are accused of a sexual offense without merit, it’s imperative that you fight to avoid a conviction from the start.
+Thus, if you are accused of a sexual offense without merit, you must fight to avoid a conviction from the start.

 Any person who violates paragraph (1) of this subsection shall be guilty of a felony and, upon conviction thereof, shall be punished by imprisonment for not less than one nor more than 20 years and by a fine of not more than $25,000.00; provided, however, that, if at the time of the offense the victim was 14 or 15 years of age and the defendant was no more than three years older than the victim, then the defendant shall be guilty of a misdemeanor of a high and aggravated nature.